 Micro-Two-Phase Liquid Cooling Systems for Electronics

-Two-phase cooling continues to gain traction in the cooling of electronics (IGBT's, CPU's, LED's, optical lasers, etc.).
+Two-phase cooling continues to gain traction in the cooling of electronics.
 The panel will address technical developments, special issues and concerns on two-phase cooling systems.
 The panel will also cover some case studies on existing and pending applications and an overview of methods and simulators for designing of two-phase cold plates and their cooling systems (thermosyphon and pump-driven systems).
 The panel will furthermore address the pros/cons when choosing the best working fluid for applications.

 In the last few years there has been a significant growth in computing platforms ranging from handhelds to IoT devices and everything in between.
-This is associated with increasingly high thermal management and other packaging issues ranging from low to high form factors.
-Majority of research today is CPU-centric whereas in the mobile/portable space, the device skin as well as the other components, which do not have dedicated thermal solutions, are equally challenging to cool.
-In products like handheld devices and mobile phones, passive dissipation is the most preferred and sometimes, the only possible cooling solution available.
-A different thermal landscape is now opening with the IoT devices and other adjacent high power areas.
+This is associated with increasingly demanding thermal management and other packaging issues ranging from low to high form factors.
+In products like handheld devices and mobile phones, passive dissipation is the most preferred, and sometimes, the only possible cooling solution available.
+A different thermal landscape is now opening with the IoT devices and other adjacent high-power areas.
 A panel of experts will discuss these aspects and will share their vision on the future of small to large electronics thermal management and other advanced system level cooling solutions.